Can You Prevent a Marital Settlement Agreement From Being Discharged in Bankruptcy?

 When a marriage ends, the spouses often enter into a contract that divides the couple's assets, assigns responsibility for debts, and sometimes provides that one spouse will make payments for the support of the other spouse.
 The contract is called a marital settlement, a divorce agreement, a property settlement, or something similar.

 Most agreements spell out the responsibilities and rights of each spouse.
-For instance, the agreement could require one spouse to:
+For instance, the agreement could require one spouse to do the following:

 • make monthly alimony payments